 See also the paper: Baden, D. (2019).
 Solution focused stories are more effective than catastrophic stories in motivating pro-environmental intentions.
 Ecopsychology, 11(4).

-and a book recently published: Baden, D.: 2020, ‘Which work best?
+and books: Baden, D.: 2020, ‘Which work best?
 Cautionary tales or positive role models? ‘, In Molthan-hill, P., H. Luna and D. Baden (Eds.), Storytelling for Sustainability in Higher Education: An Educator’s Handbook (Routledge, Abingdon).

 Check again soon for upcoming events or subscribe to my mailing list to be notified of my next event.

 UKASFP Conference in Oxford 2023 6th and 7th July.
 Denise is giving the key note speech on adopting a solutions focus.

 Media Production & Technology Show/ Albert Sustainability Conference.
 10th May 2023, Olympia, London.
 Denise Baden is speaking on a panel at 11am on Writing Sustainability In Your Stories: Why Climate Content Matters.

 April 19th 2023, Bournemouth University: Writing the Earth.
 SH001 Lecture Theatre, 10am-5pm.
 The symposium is free, but registration is required.
 Contact email@example.com.
 The keynote speaker at 10am is Denise Baden, Professor of Sustainable Practice, University of Southampton, founder of Green Stories.

 22nd March, 2023.
 SUSTAINABLE INNOVATION 2023.
 Accelerating Sustainability in the Creative Economy and Creative Industries.
 12.45 Readers’ Emulation of Green Behaviours in Fiction: A Case Study of Habitat Man; 15.15 The Role of Fictional Characters in Consumer Culture.
 Register now.